gabrielechiossi/CS-3560-PROJECT/README.md

 <br />

 1) What language are we learning towards?<br />
-- Javascript, CSS3, Other tools if we need them<br />
+-Javascript, CSS3, Other tools if we need them<br />
 2) What would be an editor?
 Do need an IDE?<br />
 -VS Code<br />
 3) What is the version control software?<br />